f5devcentral/f5-cloudservicednslab/README.rst

 More detailed information on this API request can be found `here <http://bit.ly/37hyQw3>`_.

-`d)` Let’s now retrieve DNS Zone Name with the **Get DNS Zone (lab)** API call.
+`e)` Let’s now retrieve DNS Zone Name with the **Get DNS Zone (lab)** API call.
 Click **Send**.
 This call will pass your “ACCESS_TOKEN” in the header of the request to the Labs API in order to validate existence of your F5 account & return back a Zone name unique to your lab.

 Request: